kyma-project/test-infra/cmd/image-syncer/README.md

 ## Overview

 Image-syncer is used to copy container images between two registries.
+Sync the whole index if possible.
+Otherwise, sync a single image.
 It copies images **only when they are not present** in the target repository.
 The tool guarantees that **tags are immutable** in the target repository.
 That means that if the image tag is already present in the target registry, it is not overwritten by the new image.